LIFE WITH BRACES

-Once you feel that the wires and bands on your braces become loose, contact us immediately so we can check and fix it.
+Once they feel that the wires and bands on your braces become loose, contact us immediately, so we can check and fix it.
 Also, if any piece is removed, keep it and bring it during your dental appointment.

-You can actually do the repair.
+You can actually help them do the repair.
 You just need to use the back of a spoon or the eraser of a pencil to push back the wire into place.
-Moreover, if the loose wire is irritating and causing pain to your lips or cheeks, put wax or a wet cotton ball over it.
+Moreover, if the loose wire is irritating and causing pain to their lips or cheeks, put wax or a wet cotton ball over it.

 Take Care of Your Appliances

-Make sure to take good care of your appliances if you don’t want to lengthen your treatment.
-Consistently wear the rubber bands, headgear, retainer, or other appliances your doctor prescribed to move your teeth and jaw into the right positions.
+Remind them to take good care of your appliances so that they don’t want to lengthen their treatment.
+Tell them to consistently wear the rubber bands, headgear, retainer, or other appliances your doctor prescribed to move their teeth and jaw into the right positions.

 Playing Sports with Braces

-Who says you can’t play sports while under an orthodontic treatment?
-You can!
-You just need to wear a mouthguard to protect your teeth and your appliance.
-Ask help from your doctor to get the appropriate mouthguard.
+Who says they can’t play sports while under orthodontic treatment?
+They can!
+They just need to wear a mouthguard to protect their teeth and appliance.
+Ask help from the dentist to get the appropriate mouthguard.

-During a sports emergency, check your mouth and appliance.
-If there is damage or loose teeth, contact us immediately.
-To temporarily relieve discomfort, apply wax or rinse mouth with warm saltwater.
+During a sports emergency, check your child’s mouth and appliance.
+If there’s damage on their teeth or if it’s loose, contact us immediately.
+To temporarily relieve discomfort, apply wax or rinse the mouth with warm saltwater.

 Does your child need braces to correct their bit, jaw, teeth, and the likes?
 Please visit our location so that our dentist can assess their unique situation.